nystudio107/craft-units/README.md

 ![Screenshot](resources/img/plugin-logo.png)

+## This plugin isn't done yet, don't use it

+No, really.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation